SebastianBethell/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
-In this project I inherited and existing code base and added features to it as well as fixed bugs
+In this project I inherited an existing code base and added features to it as well as fixed bugs.

+This app was build with Ruby on Rails, PostgreSQL, Bcrypt, and Stripe.
+The styling was done with Bootstrap, Sass and Css.

+A user can visit the main page for a listing of all products or view them by catagory.
+I have added user registration which allows creation/destruction of reviews which are attached to that particular user.
+A user can purchase a product and the payment system uses Stripe for processing.

+There is an admin section which allows new products and catagories to be added.
+The admin section is restricted by HTTP authorization.

 ## Screenshots